Feliza David - YA Mystery

 "Why don't you just give it to Prudence?" said Lauren King.

-I didn't bother to ask her to call me Mallory.
-My plan to ditch my old, boring name for something a little more presentable had been about as successful as my mother's advice to "just be yourself."
-Even after a year in Augustine, I still hadn't convinced anyone to call me by my last name.
+“Mallory,” I corrected.
+My plan to ditch my old, boring name for my more-presentable last name had been about as successful as my mother's advice to ‘just be yourself.’

 "None taken," I said.
 It was no secret that, these days, most of the staff thought I was a roving reporter who didn't rove very far.